9beach/analyze-sgf/README.en-US.md

 **Navigating the variations with Sabaki**

 If the win rate drops by more than 5%, the node of the game tree turns to a red dot, if more than 20%, turns to a red ribbon, and if within 2%, turns to a green dot.
 This criterion can be changed by specifying the `minWinrateDropForBadMove`, `minWinrateDropForBadHotSpot`, and `maxWinrateDropForGoodMove` settings in `.analyze-sgf.yml` file.

 The comment of each move contains information about win rate and score, as well as links to the moves with huge win rate drop, so you can quickly analyze your game.

 If you hover your mouse over a proposed variation in Sabaki, the sequence of the variation is automatically played as shown in the screenshot above.

 ## Options

 The `.analyze-sgf.yml` file saves all the default settings for `analyze-sgf`.
-You can either modify the `.analyze-sgf.yml` file to modify the default settings, or specify it when running `analyze-sgf`.
+You can either modify the `.analyze-sgf.yml` file to modify the default settings or specify it when running `analyze-sgf`.
 For example, to adjust `maxVisits` of KataGo Parallel Analysis Engine, you need to change the `maxVisits` value in the analysis section, which can also be specified at run time, as follows:

 ```console
 C:\Users\hcho>analyze-sgf.cmd -a 'maxVisits:600' baduk.sgf